fmaida/mkdocs-blog-plugin/README.md

-# Blogs for MkDocs (MkDocs-Blog-Plugin)
+# &laquo; Blogs for MkDocs &raquo; (MkDocs-Blog-Plugin)

-From time to time you might want to have a small blog section inside your MkDocs documentation site.
+This plugin allows you to host a tiny blog section in your MkDocs site.
+Move away, WordPress... well, not really.

+### How does it work ?

+It's quite simple.
+90% of the work is already done by MkDocs itself.
+Each time you will build your MkDocs site or serve it, this plugin will try to find a specific directory in your documentation folder.
+If it finds it, every document and every subdirectory nested in it will be listed in reverse on the navbar.
+Plus, if you will have too many documents to be listed at once, the plugin will try to organize your remaining documents in subfolders.

 ### How can I install it ?